School supply drive helps Hurricane Harvey victims get back to classrooms

-AURORA, Colo. – Some schools in Houston are set to begin on Monday, though many students will likely begin classes without the supplies they need.
+AURORA, Colo. -- Some schools in Houston are set to begin Monday, though many students likely will begin classes without the supplies they need.

 Hurricane Harvey ripped through portions of southeast Texas, dumping historic rainfall on Houston.
 Thousands of homes flooded.